What You Need to Know About Microchipping Your Pet

 How do I update my information?

 When getting your furry friend micro chipped, the chip is registered to either PetLink or Home Again.
-You will log onto the site and create an account, registering the chip number, as well as your personal information (address, phone number, etc.) You can what you need to know about microchipsalso include another contact such as a family member or friend or even your vet in case your pet would happen to get lost and you are unable to be contacted.
+You will log onto the site and create an account, registering the chip number, as well as your personal information (address, phone number, etc.) You can also include another contact such as a family member or friend or even your vet in case your pet would happen to get lost and you are unable to be contacted.
 It is always good to have back up contacts just in case.

 Owning a pet can be stressful.
 Losing a pet can be even more stressful, if not completely devastating.
 Having your pet micro chipped is a good way to ensure their safety and provides pet owners with peace of mind knowing that if their pet should get lost or stolen and lose their tags, a quick scan of the microchip will provide current owner information and a happy reunion.